HYPOPHOSPHATASIA (HPP) IN CHILDREN

 Autosomal means the genetic change is located on a gene that does not determine the sex of the child.

-Autosomal recessive inheritance means a child needs to inherit two copies of the changed ALPL gene—one from each parent—in order to have HPP.
+Autosomal recessive inheritance means a child needs to inherit two copies of the altered ALPL gene—one from each parent—in order to have HPP.
 HPP can also be passed down by autosomal dominant inheritance, in which a child only needs to inherit one copy of a changed gene to cause HPP.

 When two carriers of an autosomal recessive condition have children, each child has a: